Net-Burst.Net

 Anyone not totally healed from D.I.D. is in the exciting position of being blessed with abilities that have yet to be fully discovered.
 If you have D.I.D, then both intellectually and in terms of spiritual development, emotional wholeness and fulfillment, alters are your most valuable asset.
 Wanting brain damage would make as much sense as wanting to be rid of your alters.
 Yes, without your alters you might temporarily be rid of some inner pain, conflict, sabotaging of your good intentions and shaming yourself but the way to permanently be rid of this is not through suppressing or oppressing your alters but by giving them every opportunity to heal and develop so that they can do you immense and continual good.

-Like a troubled marriage resulting in separation, an alter going into hiding is a defeat, even if it might seem more peaceful than the alter regularly interacting with you.
+Like a potentially good marriage ending in separation because of what would have proved a relatively brief rough patch, an alter going into hiding is a defeat, even if it might seem more peaceful than the alter regularly interacting with you.
 For as long as the alter is in hiding, that alter’s unique help, insights, abilities and emotional support is lost, as is the opportunity for that alter to heal and for the alter’s abilities to continue to develop.
 The result might in the short term seem deceptively easier but it intellectually cripples and emotionally handicaps the person and it chokes healing, even though the person is typically unaware of the extent of the tragedy.

 It is like a child imagining it would be a gain if a baby brother died.
 Yes, both rivalry and the baby’s annoying crying would cease.
 The older child, however, has little conception of how the baby would have changed if allowed to grow and how he would have become a much-needed companion, playmate and support.